Jade-m22/noname_app/docs/vision.md

 ### Debate → Prediction layer
 For debates tied to real future outcomes:
-- A debate can convert into a prediction market
+- A debate can convert into a resolving prediction market
 - With a defined resolution date

 ### Resolution by credible contributors